stanley-roache/D3-React/README.md

 ## Globe Selector

-This project makes use of a D3 selector as found <a href="http://bl.ocks.org/KoGor/5994804">here</a> licensed under <a href="https://choosealicense.com/licenses/mit/">MIT</a>, this code is coaxed to work with React and used as a Country Selector
+This project makes use of a D3 project found <a href="http://bl.ocks.org/KoGor/5994804">here</a> licensed under <a href="https://choosealicense.com/licenses/mit/">MIT</a>, this code is coaxed to work with React and used as a Country Selector

 ## React-faux-dom